top of page

 Installing a solar system is one of the few home improvement projects that actually pays for itself.
 The payback period of an average solar system is 6 to 10 years, but it varies depending on the solar resource of the property, electricity rates, and available solar energy incentives.

-How Do I Maximize Solar Energy Savings?
+How Do I How Much Solar Panels Save?

 On average, U.S. customers save about $1,500 a year by going solar – $37,500 over the course of 25 years.
 But for individual solar energy systems, these savings can vary from $10,000 – $90,000 depending on roof size, sunlight exposure, local energy rates, and solar incentives.